Bloc/android-source/foundation/29-exceptions/README.md

 Open your command prompt and `cd` into this README's directory (exceptions).
 Inside `Main.java` are 2 methods: `tryGetMax` and `tryRemove`.
 These methods call a couple others from within `FunMethods.java` which may or may not throw some exceptions.

-Compile and execute the code first to locate the first uncaught exception.
+Compile and execute the code in order to locate the first uncaught exception.
 Modify `Main.java` with the fewest uses of try… catch in order to correct the errors.

 After you've finished, compile your code by running the following command: